API development lifecycle

 You can leverage these environments to synchronize API proxy development processed with your SDLC.
 Each environment is defined by a network address, enabling you to segregate traffic between the API proxies that you are working on, and those that are being accessed by apps at runtime.
 The network addresses available for each environment is defined in the set of VirtualHosts available in that environment.

-Inbound, server SSL is automatically enabled for each environment.
+Inbound, server TLS/SSL is automatically enabled for each environment.
 Two VirtualHosts are pre-defined in each environment:

 default VirtualHost from the API proxy configuration.